 You can keep an eye on any current outages here.

-The effects of cloud outages can range from “oh that’s annoying” to “OH MY GOD!”.
+The effects of cloud outages can range from “oh that’s annoying” to “OH NO OH NO OH NO!”.
 Here’s a couple of horror stories that have hit the headlines to show you what we mean.

 Back in May 2020, a cloud outage took down the digital application Slack for 48 minutes because of load balancing problems.
 It was only 48 minutes but it’s still not ideal when you have a deadline approaching!